MV Gardyloo

-MV Gardyloo was a specially designed sewage dumping vessel that operated from Leith between 1978 and 1998.
-The ship's name is an 18th-century word derived from the French "gardez l’eau" ("mind the water"), used in Edinburgh to warn passers-by of waste about to be thrown from a window into the street below.
+MV Gardyloo was a specially designed sewage dumping vessel that operated from Leith, the port of Edinburgh, between 1978 and 1998.
 Prior to 1978, the city of Edinburgh's waste was discharged into the Forth from a series of eight outlets along the coastline, where it often washed back up on beaches and rocks.
+The vessel took her name from the word "gardyloo", which was historically used by the burghers of Edinburgh to warn passersby that they were about to dump waste water into the street below.

 Construction and description

-Built at a cost of £1.87 million by Ferguson Brothers (Port Glasgow) Ltd. in Port Glasgow, Gardyloos task was to remove Edinburgh's sludge waste for disposal in two spots in the North Sea.
+Built at a cost of £1.87 million by Ferguson Brothers in Port Glasgow, Gardyloos task was to remove Edinburgh's sludge waste for disposal in two spots in the North Sea.
 The ship was launched on 4 February 1976 and was registered as a British ship with Official Number 366470 on 29 August in the same year.
 Later Gardyloo was allocated IMO Number 7427180 as its permanent identity.

 Gardyloo was 85.9 m LOA and (80.0 m LBP, with a beam of 14.23 m and depth of 4.71 m.
 She was propelled by a Mirrlees Blackstone 16-cylinder diesel engine, made at Stamford, Lincolnshire, driving a single screw.
 Developing 1898 bhp, it could propel the ship at 12 kn.